winslowb/winslowb/README.md

 <img src="https://github.com/winslowb/winslowb/blob/master/winslow.jpg" alt="hi, i'm bill" width="200" height="250">

-Your health, family and well being is the most important thing in the world.
+Your health, family and well-being is the most important thing in the world.
 I will always index on this fact.

 This document is an intro to the way I [[work]](https://github.com/winslowb/winslowb/blob/master/DevOps-principles.md), my psychological and operational framework.
 It will be successful if it aids in building a better working relationship.
 I'm aware that all of our experiences predicate this moment and determines our leadership and engagement style.